 You have walked with me

 Grant me gratitude and trust.

 and walk in faith.
 Amen.

 Eyes Open © 2014 Steve Garnaas-Holmes

-adapted by Lisa Ann Moss Degrenia
+adapted with permission by Lisa Ann Moss Degrenia

 You are welcome to use this work in a worship setting with proper attribution.
 Please contact Steve and Lisa for information and permission to publish this work in any form.